 During matches it's not unusual for me to have to go on 10 times during the course of a game.
 Even the ref has been known to say 'Blimey, you're on the pitch more than the players', which can be amusing.

 Training nights is a good opportunity to help assess and treat acute injuries, either those acquired during training, or from a previous match, but also provides the ideal setting where chronic injuries can be treated more thoroughly and for longer.
 It is during these times that I may need to liase with the coach and players to advise about a player's match suitability and ability.

-When players need more treatment, or specialized treatment, that is difficult to offer match side or in the changing rooms, I have an established private practice and treatment room at The Haven Healing Centre, in Blagdon.
-The 'energies' here are good, and the views are spectacular, looking out over the lake and village.
+When players need more treatment, or specialized treatment, that is difficult to offer match side or in the changing rooms, I have an established private practice and treatment room at The Haven Healing Centre, in Cheddar.
+The 'energies' and 'atmosphere' here are good.
 This means that players, coaches and family members can avail themselves of the help they need at a time to suit them and at a facility within a superb location and setting.
 This allows me to treat a whole range of sports people, like runners, footballers, climbers, skiers, cyclists and other people with a wide range of injuries and musculoskeletal problems.

 Other specialized areas include; spinal and postural problems, static lymph and oedema problems, muscle imbalance problems, joint mobilisation and neuro-muscular therapy, trigger point therapy, pain therapy, counselling and sports performance.